 - to protect the home and maintain high moral standards within the community.

-And then there were other, less noble motives, which would have remained unspoken, such as wreaking vengeance upon one’s enemies, making a few extra bucks as a Klan official, or advancing oneself or one’s business.
-And, not to be overlooked, there was the added attraction for the rural Klansman of relieving the boredom of small town life through night-riding adventures or the thrill of participating in his full regalia in secret ceremonies.[xliv]
+And there were other motives which would have remained unspoken, such as wreaking vengeance upon one’s enemy, pursuing murderous crusades against African-Americans or other fellow citizens, making a few extra bucks as a Klan official, or advancing oneself or one’s business by exploiting an association with the Klan.
+And not to be overlooked, there was the added attraction for the rural Klansman of relieving the boredom of small town life through night-riding adventures or the thrill of participating in his full regalia in secret ceremonies.[xliv]
 For urban Klansmen, many of whom came from a rural background, the organization offered companionship among like-minded souls in the alien city with its large and diverse population, including many foreigners with their strange ways.

 One of the great strengths of the Klan was its ability to be all things to all men.[xlv]
 As a consequence, however, individuals sometimes joined the Klan thinking it to be one thing, only to find later that it was something different—perhaps not to their liking.
 As a case in point, thinking the Klan a patriotic organization, future president Harry S. Truman, a Mason and an up-and-coming politician running for county office in the late summer of 1922, was ready to join the order.
 Indeed, he had given his $10.00 to an organizer and he may even have taken the Klan oath and signed a membership card.
 But when directed not to appoint Catholics to Jackson County jobs, Truman refused and demanded his money back.
 That ended his association with the hooded knights.[xlvi]
 Such experiences contributed to a high turnover in Klan membership.